ABC's Board of Trustees

 ABC Board Treasurer

-Neil Blomquist is the former President and CEO for Spectrum Organic Products, Inc., the leading producer of natural and organic culinary and nutraceutical oils, condiments, and essential fatty acid supplement oils in North America.
+Former President, Chief Executive Officer and Board Member, Spectrum Organic Products, Inc. (2002 to 2005) – the leading producer of natural and organic culinary and nutraceutical oils, condiments, and essential fatty acid supplement oils in North America.
 The company was sold to the Hain-Celestial Group in December of 2005.
-Blomquist was appointed to this position and joined the Board of Directors in September of 2002 after serving Spectrum for 13 years in various executive capacities, including Director of Sales and Marketing from 1989 to 1994, President and Chief Operating Officer from 1994 to 1999, and President of Consumer Brands from 1999 to 2002.
 Blomquist oversaw the daily operation of the company and lead its double-digit annual growth in sales and profits.
-He also has served as the driving force behind strategic supply-side management and new product development, launching an average of six new products per year.

-Before Spectrum, Blomquist served as sales manager from 1985 to 1989 with Fairhill Foods, a natural products distributor in the San Francisco Bay Area.
-Blomquist also owned and operated a natural and specialty food retail store in Kalispell, Montana for 10 years.
+Natural Foods Retailer and Distributor.
+Neil has extensive experience in natural product distribution and retailing.
+He served as Sales Manager of Fairhill Foods, a natural products distributor in the San Francisco Bay Area.
+Before moving to California, Blomquist co-owned and operated a natural and specialty food retail store in Kalispell, Montana for 10 years.

 ABC Board Vice President